exosite/open-weather-product/README.md

 return utils
 ```

-Can be accessed in event handlers or other modules using:
+Can be accessed in event handlers or other modules using the file full path inside the modules folder:

 ```lua
 require("src.utils").hello() -- -> "World"